-What, if any, taxes apply to an individual's transfers on death and to his or her estate following death?
+8 What, if any, taxes apply to an individual's transfers on death and to their estate following death?

 There are no taxes payable by an individual's estate unless the individual has so directed.

 Similar to lifetime gifts, an inheritance may come within the charge to CAT if: